 Fake it til you make it with this Thermomix Cheat's Sourdough!
 This version requires less time and effort and tastes pretty much the same as the real deal.

-There are a few steps to follow, but once you get the hang of it, it's straightforward.
+There are a few steps to follow, but it's straightforward once you get the hang of it.

-Rye Flour & White Bread Flour: Cheat's sourdough is typically made with a combination of rye flour and white bread flour.
+- Rye Flour & White Bread Flour: Cheat's Sourdough is typically made with rye flour and white bread flour.
 The rye flour helps achieve a better flavour and fermentation.
-It's not readily available in the supermarket, but you can buy it at health foods shops and in Australia it's sold at The Source Bulk Foods.
-If you can't get hold of any, it still works well with just white bread flour.
+It's not readily available in the supermarket, but you can buy it at health food shops.
+In Australia, it's sold at The Source Bulk Foods.
+It still works well with white bread flour if you can't get hold of any.

-7g sachet of fast-action dried yeast: If you don't have the handy sachets, just measure out 7g using accurate scales.
+- 7g sachet of fast-action dried yeast: If you don't have the handy sachets, measure 7g using accurate scales.

-Water: I use cold water straight from the tap but, the experts use filtered water.
-It still turned out ok.
+- Water: I used cold water straight from the tap, but the experts use filtered water.
+It still turned out okay.

-- Mix the starter in the Thermomix - this is a combination of rye flour, white bread flour, water and yeast.
+- Mix the starter in the Thermomix - it's a combination of rye flour, white bread flour, water, and yeast.

 - Leave it in a warm place to ferment overnight - it will expand and bubble up.